-Jenn Najuch will enter her third season as the head women's gymnastics coach at Springfield College during the 2017-18 academic year.
-Najuch is also an Assistant Professor of Physical Education at Springfield College.
+Jenn Najuch will enter her fourth season as the head women's gymnastics coach at Springfield College during the 2018-19 academic year.
+Najuch is also an assistant professor of Physical Education and Health Education at Springfield College.

 Prior to returning to Gleason's, Najuch was a graduate assistant coach for SUNY Cortland from 2010-2013, where she assisted head women's gymnastics coach Gary Babjack, leading the Red Dragons to back-to-back ECAC Division III Women's Gymnastics titles in 2011 and 2012, followed by a third-place finish at the NCGA Championships in 2013.